designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

 ~If you want a color palette which is more harmonious than complementary palette, but still bold, you might want to try a **split complementary palette**.~
+&nbsp;
+~Remember, the example on the right is only for one level of brightness and saturation.
+Of course, you can and should also alter the brightness and/or saturation of the color palette.
+Maybe choose one bold color that should really stand out (your primary color) and then alter the other colors so that they form a hierarchy, their contrast is still high enough, without feeling disharmonious.~
+~The same goes for each color palette that you create.~

 -